sinbag/EmpiricalErrorAnalysis/README.md

  * Python (only required for PBRTIntegrand, the source code still compiles and run for other integrands without Python)

 ## Compiling
-* Use recursive tag to clone from git to add the Openexr submodule:
+* Use recursive tag to clone from git to add the Openexr and TBB submodules:
 ```
 git clone --recursive https://github.com/sinbag/EmpiricalErrorAnalysis.git
 cd EmpiricalErrorAnalysis